GodsFavoriteDeveloper/stencil-starter/README.md

 ### Create from scratch

 This repository was created following the excellent [Stencil example](https://github.com/jagreehal/setup-examples/tree/master/examples/stencil) provided by [Jag Reehal](https://github.com/jagreehal).
-His instructions were adapted to a new Stencil app generated using npm.
+His instructions were adapted to a new Stencil app generated using [pnpm](https://pnpm.js.org/).

 #### Stencil + TailwindCSS